maravento/blackip/README.md

 ---

 We thank all those who contributed to this project.
-Those interested may contribute sending us new "Blacklist" links to be included in this project / Agradecemos a todos aquellos que han contribuido a este proyecto.
-Los interesados pueden contribuir, enviándonos enlaces de nuevas "Blacklist", para ser incluidas en este proyecto
+Those interested may contribute sending us new "Blocklist" links to be included in this project / Agradecemos a todos aquellos que han contribuido a este proyecto.
+Los interesados pueden contribuir, enviándonos enlaces de nuevas "Blocklist", para ser incluidas en este proyecto

 Special thanks to: [Jhonatan Sneider](https://github.com/sney2002)